 If you have completed a BCIT Diploma in Accounting, Finance, or Financial Planning (or equivalent) - you can earn your Bachelor of Technology in Accounting at BCIT.
-This Degree will provide you with an academic credential leading to professional designations (CA, CGA, CMA) or to an MBA program.
+This Degree will provide you with an academic credential leading to a CPA professional accounting designation or to an MBA program.

 Students completing this program will acquire the key technical, interpersonal, communication, problem-solving, and computer skills demanded by employers.

 The Bachelor of Technology in Accounting consists of eight Advanced Technical Specialty courses (32 credits), four Liberal Studies Education courses (12 credits), and a Workplace Education component.

 BCIT's Bachelor of Technology in Accounting is offered as:

 Do you have credits from another BC/Yukon post-secondary school?
 Do you want to know if they transfer to courses here at BCIT?
 Check out BCIT's Transfer Equivalency Database to find out.

 You may obtain transfer credits for advanced level courses taken while completing a professional accounting designation.